apache/doris-website/versioned_docs/version-3.0/table-design/data-partitioning/auto-partitioning.md

 **Constraints**

 - In auto LIST partitioning, the partition name length **must** **not exceed 50 characters**.
 This length is derived from the concatenation and escape of contents of partition columns on corresponding data rows, so the actual allowed length may be shorter.
-- In auto RANGE partitioning, the partition function only supports `date_trunc`, and the partition column supports only `DATE` or `DATETIME` formats.
+- In auto RANGE partitioning, the partition function only supports `date_trunc`, and the partition column supports only `DATE` or `DATETIME` types.
 - In auto LIST partitioning, function calls are not supported, and the partition column supports `BOOLEAN`, `TINYINT`, `SMALLINT`, `INT`, `BIGINT`, `LARGEINT`, `DATE`, `DATETIME`, `CHAR`, `VARCHAR` data types, with partition values being enumeration values.
 - In auto LIST partitioning, for every existing value in the partition column that does not correspond to a partition, a new independent partitioning will be created.